Amelia-was/tech-blog/README.md

 ## Description

-A tech blog.
+A tech blog website.
 Users can create an account with a username, password and an email account.
+Once logged in, users can create, edit, and delete posts via the dashboard.

-User and post data is stored in a MySQL database.
+User and post data is stored in a MySQL database using the Sequelize ORM.
 The app runs on a node server and is deployed via heroku.

 The app can be found [here](https://sleepy-scrubland-82236.herokuapp.com/).